stillfleet/stillfleet.github.io/games/stillfleet/index.md

 You are a "voidminer"—a salvager working for the Worshipful Company of Stillfleeters (the Co.).
 Your home, the alien space station nicknamed Spindle—a sea slug made of undulating black stone, kilometers tall—is a mystery to its own inhabitants.
 It brims with timespace gates called stiffworks, many of which are already tacked to habitable worlds…

+<a href="https://www.patreon.com/posts/meta-what-genre-41382080" class="external patreon">META ☉ What Genre is Stillfleet?</a>

 ## Aliens, intrigue, and enigmas